-Through ELP, peer mentors have the opportunity to have a direct, positive impact on the lives of students new to the Binghamton University community.
+Through the ELP, peer mentors have the opportunity to have a direct, positive impact on the lives of students new to the Binghamton University community.
 ELP Mentors are returning students who serve as role models and primary contacts for new students making their way through their first semester.
-ELP provides an opportunity for students to put leadership into action, as the program focuses on providing ways to learn about and practice distinct characteristics of leadership through a theme-based Knowledge Community (KC).
-In addition to serving as a role model, ELP Mentors have the opportunity to practice communication, utilize facilitation and problem-solving skills, obtain increased knowledge of campus and how to maximize use of resources, build self-awareness and an understanding of personal strengths, leadership skills, and more.
+ELP offers a hands-on way to put leadership into action, as the program focuses on providing an environment to learn about and practice distinct characteristics of leadership through theme-based Knowledge Communities (KCs).
+In addition to serving as a role model, ELP Mentors practice communication, utilize facilitation and problem-solving skills, obtain increased knowledge of campus and how to maximize use of resources, build self-awareness and an understanding of personal strengths, leadership skills, and more.

-Applicants who move forward in the process will participate in a candidate interview (scheduled for late February/early March), and will be notified about the final selection process outcome during the week of March 11-15.
+Applicants who move forward in the process will participate in a candidate interview (scheduled for late February/early March), and will be notified about the final selection process outcome starting on March 11, 2014.
 ELP Mentors are expected to attend both the ELP Team Leaders planning meeting and the ELP Mentors training program, which will take place in April.